Becoming a foster parent is a big decision. Below you will find the answers to some frequently asked questions about fostering.

 • Appreciation for family time.

-• A dedication to child development.
+• A dedication to child development and a commitment to celebrate diversity

 Foster care is the full-time, temporary care of a child in your home with the goal of the child returning to parental care or alternate permanency with extended family guardianship as soon as possible.
 Foster children are under the delegated care and supervision of the government of Alberta.